 So you have $1000 saved.
 When are you allowed to spend this $1000?
 You can only touch that money IF YOU HAVE AN EMERGENCY.
 What constitutes as an emergency?
 An emergency counts as something unexpected and necessary.
 As well as something that you could not put off for another time in the future.
 Paying car insurance is not an emergency.
 You should be planning for that in your budget every month.
 Paying taxes is not an emergency.
 You should be planning for that in your budget if you think you may owe this year.
 Anything that you could plan for, therefore, is not an emergency.
 Christmas gifts, birthday gifts, vacations, any kind of insurance does not count.

 What does count then?
 When your car breaks down and you have to get a part fixed.
 If you or someone in your family gets an unexpected illness, that could count.
 Unexpected and urgent would be if there is a water leak in your house or your air conditioner breaks.
 There are many urgent and necessary emergencies that could come up.
-You might as well be prepared!
+Might as well be prepared!

 Peace of Mind